flynnRider046/End-to-End-AdventureWorks-Azure-Data-Engineering/README.md

 ## Architecture Diagram
 ![Architecture Diagram](https://github.com/flynnRider046/End-to-End-AdventureWorks-Azure-Data-Engineering/blob/main/Images/Architecture.png)
 The data flows through the following steps:
-1. <strong>Data Source</strong>: The source of the data is AdventureWorks data that is stored in Github.
+1. <strong>Data Source</strong>: The source of the data is AdventureWorks data which is stored in Github.
-2. <strong>Data Ingestion</strong>: Data from the Github i ingested to Azure Data Factory, here the data is prepared for processing.
+2. <strong>Data Ingestion</strong>: Data from the Github is ingested to Azure Data Factory.
+In the Data Factory the data is prepared for processing.
-3. <strong>Raw Data Storage</strong>: The ingested data is stored in Azure Data Lake Gen2.
+3. <strong>Raw Data Storage</strong>: The ingested raw data is stored in Azure Data Lake Gen2.
 4. <strong>Transformation</strong>: Azure Databricks is used for data transformation.
 Various operations are performed to process the raw data.
-5. <strong>Serving</strong>: Azure Synapse Analytics is used for generating insights.
+5. <strong>Serving</strong>: Azure Synapse Analytics is used for generating insights from the transformed data.
 6. <strong>Reporting</strong>: The data visualizations are done with Power BI.

 ## Azure Servies Used